 10. Forgetting to add industrial elements

-Comforting and cozy 'farmhouse style' needs to be mixed with another style to add the 'modern' – and industrial features are perfect for this.
-Whether it's pendant lighting or steel or concrete kitchen islands or worktops, the addition of industrial elements injects that grit needed for a fresh edge.
+Comforting and cozy farmhouse decor needs to be mixed with another style to add the 'modern' – and industrial decor is perfect for this.